algosup/2024-2025-project-3-quickest-path-team-3/Documents/TechnicalSpecification/TechnicalSpecifications.md

 }
 ```

-The system must be able to handle invalid inputs gracefully, returning appropriate error messages in the specified format.
+The system must handle invalid inputs gracefully, returning appropriate error messages in the specified format.

 The API must have well-structured documentation with clear examples of its usage and expected responses.
 The documentation should be in Markdown format and hosted on GitHub for easy access.